het-tanis/prolug-labs/Linux-Labs/110-fail2ban-with-metric-alerting/step4/text.md

 Verify that the lab triggers the alert into Discord.
 If the alert is not firirg, go back to step 1 and ensure that you have node01 in sshd jail, by repeating the login attempts to failure.

+You may have to wait upwards of 3 minutes for the event to fire into Discord.